Ojulari123/UIAPhotography/README.md

 # 🛒 UIAPhotography [![Ask DeepWiki](https://deepwiki.com/badge.svg)](https://deepwiki.com/Ojulari123/UIAPhotography)

 A full-stack photography portfolio and e-commerce platform that combines visual art and words.
-Features captivating photography, thought-provoking poetry, and one-of-a-kind artworks that you can enjoy and own.
+Features captivating photography, thought-provoking poetry, and one-of-a-kind artworks that you can enjoy and own

 ---

 ## ✨ Features